-Two experiments were conducted.
+Two experiments were conducted with two different user groups: the Telecommunications user group and the Pharmaceutical user group.
 Eight undergraduate students taking an honors research seminar at the University of Maryland participated in the first experiment.
 The students were engaged in research for a group project that required examining new products, services, and technologies for wireless Personal Communications Systems (PCS).
 After conversations with both the students and their instructor to define their information needs, search topics were created by the authors using the "Telecommunications Wizards."
 A total of 97 full-text articles were retrieved using 5 topics: digital PCS, Iridium, Teledesic, Nextel i1000, and Ricochet.
-All of the selected information sources were from Dialog,TM a provider of professional content.
+All of the selected information sources were from Dialog,TM a provider of professional journal content.
 The experiment with the Telecommunications user group took place in a single one-hour session.
 A total of 130 ratings (explicit relevance judgments), with associated reading time and printing behavior observations, were collected.
-Explicit ratings were collected on a four point scale: "00"for no interest, "01" for low interest, "02" for moderate interest, and "03" for high interest in both experiments.
-A rating of "NA" for no comments was also allowed.
+Explicit ratings were collected on a four point scale: no interest, low interest, moderate interest, and high interest.
+A rating of no comment was also allowed.

 The second experiment was done with 85 senior or advanced junior students attending laboratory sessions for a zoology course on Mammalian Physiology at the University of Maryland.
 Search topics were created by the authors using the "Pharmaceutical Wizards" after interviewing the instructor.
-A total of 96 articles were returned using 5 topics: beta blockers, antihypertensives, ACE inhibitors, positive intropic agents, and cardiac sympathomimetics.
+A total of 96 articles were returned using 5 topics: beta-blockers, antihypertensives, ACE inhibitors, positive intropic agents, and cardiac sympathomimetics.
 Again, all of the selected information sources were from Dialog.TM This experiment was conducted in seven sessions during a single week.
 Sessions 1 and 2 were administered following the same procedure that the Telecommunications user group used.
 There were 18 subjects in each session, and we discovered that with that many simultaneous users our server's hardware configuration was unacceptably slow, resulting in what we assessed to be unreliable measurements of reading time.
 To minimize the impact of this problem, students were paired in groups of two for sessions 3 through 7.
 One student in each group was assigned to examine the documents, while the other observed the session.
 In this way, all of the students in each lab period were able to participate in some way, but our measurements would (hopefully) still reflect the reactions of a single student.
 To minimize the potential effect on reading time caused by having two subjects on a machine, students were asked not to talk to each other during the experiment.
 A total of 698 ratings were collected during the seven sessions.